ndronos/c-nomorph/Adamson-2011/README.md

     Perhaps we can create a category of "garage band language" for those that aren't ready to play real gigs yet.
 But until it's useful to someone, a language with no users is always at risk of turning out of a poseur.

+  - The natural appeal of the language is to write software with it, not to mess with the language itself -

 (Adamson, 2011)
 ```